daylamtayari/website/content/resume.md

 <p id="contact"></p>

-## Contact Me:
+## Contact Me

-**If you want to reach out to me about a professional matter, feel free to email me at:**
+**If you want to reach out to me about a professional matter, feel free to email me at** **[daylamtayari@tayari.gg](mailto:daylamtayari.gg)**

-**[daylamtayari@tayari.gg](mailto:daylamtayari.gg)**
+While not mandatory, I highly advise anyone emailing me to use PGP key encryption.<br/>
+The public key for the above email can be found at [https://pgp.tayari.gg](https://pgp.tayari.gg) and when sending your email, please attach your public key to allow me to also respond in an encrypted fashion.

+This email is **exclusively for professional matters**, if it is not a professional matter please use the contact information provided in <a href="/about#contact">about page</a>.